search-icon

 [back to top]

 Specify locations where finished goods are produced by checking the Shop floor location checkbox.
-These are locations where Production takes place.
+These are locations where manufacturing or production takes place.
 This will enable the location to be selected as a Shop floor location in a Logistics Path and used in Production Orders.
-See Getting Started with Production for more information.
+This is an Advanced Manufacturing feature and requires an add-on to your subscription.
+See Getting Started with the Advanced Manufacturing module for more information.

 1. Navigate to Settings → Reference Books → Stock → Locations & Bins and select a location, or create a new location.